Booster254/makfuzz/README.md

 ---

+## 🗺️ Roadmap
+We're constantly evolving!
+Here’s what we're planning for future releases:
+- [ ] **Dynamic Column Support**: Load any CSV file regardless of its structure.
+- [ ] **Generic Criteria Mapping**: Match any number of columns with custom labels (not just First Name/Last Name).
+- [ ] **Auto-Detection**: Smart detection of column types and suggested weights.

+---

 ## 💖 Support the Development

 **Love the tool?** Help keep the algorithms fuzzy and the UI crisp!
 Your support fuels future updates and keeps the caffeine flowing. ☕✨